Rumeth/ng-bootstrap-extras/DEVELOPER.md

 #### `yarn ssr`

-Builds, runs and e2e tests a simple server-side rendered application with all ng-bootstrap components
+Builds, runs and e2e tests a simple server-side rendered application with all ng-bootstrap-extras components

 #### `yarn ci`